 Many college and university students find themselves living on their own for the first time.
 This can be an exciting adventure and a chance to explore new places and try living independently.
 However, that independence means students do laundry a bit differently.

-Understanding the lifestyles of the average college student can inform you how to bring in more customers throughout the semester as a laundromat owner or how to offer the best laundry services on campus.
+Understanding the lifestyles of the average college student can inform you how to bring in more customers throughout the semester as a laundry room owner or how to offer the best laundry services on campus.

 College students will have an abundance of laundry to do while spending time away from home.
 Because some universities require them to pay for washing and drying loads, many times they wait until the end of the week to do their laundry.
 As a result, students will wash around three to four loads per week, spending approximately $9 to $12.

 KU Student Housing at the University of Kansas found their on-campus residents did more than 90,000 loads of laundry during the school year, making KU almost $180,000 from student laundry usage alone.

 Despite students’ large amounts of laundry every semester, many college residents struggle to understand the basics of doing laundry independently.
 College student and laundry statistics from Birmingham City University show that 60% of their students had rarely or never done their own washing before coming to school.

 If your laundromat is near a university or close to student housing or residence halls, consider the potential of these customers.
 Every student will need to do laundry, and local laundromats can be a great resource to residents looking for a trusted laundry room.

 Pay attention to the needs of the students.
 What are some of the college laundromat issues at their school?
 Are the laundry rooms too small, or are the machines often out of order?
 Do some students report that their clothes get stolen, or are the prices for a load of laundry too high?